furkanaliunal/Lethal-Company-Modloader/README.md

 </h3>

 🎃 Known Issues
-Enable/Disable Mods button malfunction:
-The toggle functionality for enabling or disabling mods does not always update the mod status correctly.
-This may lead to mods not being applied or removed as expected.
-Investigation is ongoing.

 Antivirus false positives:
 Some antivirus programs may flag the application as suspicious or harmful.
 This is a false positive likely caused by the use of PyInstaller for packaging.
 We're working on code-signing the executable to reduce these alerts.